-Today I have brought you an amazing work opportunity to make money even if you lack any skills or qualifications.
+Today I have brought you an amazing work opportunity that is perfect to solve all of these problems.

 This work opportunity is known as “Closed Captioning“.